Intensive, interdisciplinary courses taught by internationally renowned faculty

 Negotiation

-Qualifies for 36 CLE credits; Qualifies for 36 MN Rule 114 continuing education creditsFaculty: Ken Fox, Professor, Hamline University Business School
+36 CLE credits applied for; Qualifies for 36 MN Rule 114 continuing education creditsFaculty: Ken Fox, Professor, Hamline University Business School, Senior Fellow, Dispute Resolution Institute Professor

 This course examines the skills, constraints, and dynamics of the negotiation process.
 A theoretical framework for understanding negotiation practice in a variety of contexts will be developed through readings, highly interactive exercises, and role-plays.
 The course addresses fundamental skills such as systematic preparation, management of the negotiation process, and identification of optimal agreements.
 Ethical constraints of negotiation also are considered.
 Course content is drawn from the fields of law, psychology, business, and communication.